rachitest/Biorec/readme.md

 You have two optional expanders:
 <details>
-    <summary> "Raw Corpus Preview": Shows the raw corpus preview shows the raw, unedited data that the recommender uses for recommendations; is human readable.
+    <summary> Raw Corpus Preview: Shows the raw corpus preview shows the raw, unedited data that the recommender uses for recommendations; is human readable.
     </summary>

 <br/><br/>